-We will cover 100% of the costs after you pay the deductible, up to a maximum of \$300 per person per specialty in a benefit year for the paramedical specialists listed below:
+We will cover 100% of the costs, up to a maximum of \$300 per person per specialty in a benefit year for the paramedical specialists listed below:

-- licensed speech therapists (treatment of speech impairments). - licensed massage therapists. - licensed naturopaths. - licensed podiatrists (treatment of foot disorders) or chiropodists. - licensed chiropractors (treatment of muscle and bone disorder).
-We will also cover x-ray examinations each benefit year to a maximum of \$50 per person. - licensed osteopaths or osteopathic practitioners. - charges for athletic therapists (treatment of movement disorders) who are a member of Canadian Athletic Therapists Association.
+• licensed speech therapists (treatment of speech impairments).

+- licensed naturopaths. - licensed osteopaths or osteopathic practitioners. - licensed podiatrists (treatment of foot disorders) or chiropodists. - charges for athletic therapists (treatment of movement disorders) who are a member of Canadian Athletic Therapists Association.